moondance-labs/tanssi-docs/learn/framework/xcm.md

 Before two chains can communicate, a messaging channel must be established.
 Channels are unidirectional, which means that separate channels are needed to send messages from chain A to chain B and B to A.

-For chain A to communicate with chain B, chain A must send an open channel transaction, which is an XCM message, to the relay chain requesting a channel be opened through the relay chain.
-Chain B must then accept the request by sending a corresponding XCM message to the relay chain.
+For chain A to communicate with chain B, chain A must send an open channel transaction to the relay chain requesting a channel be opened with chain B. Chain B must then accept the request by sending a corresponding XCM message to the relay chain.
 Only when both chains agree is the channel opened in the next epoch.
 The same process is required to establish a channel from chain B to chain A.

 It is important to note that a channel between an appchain and the relay chain is automatically opened upon appchain registration and onboarding.